-A triangle demarcated by U.S. Highway 59, Interstate 45 and the HB&T rail line, EaDo is a stone’s throw from the George R. Brown Convention Center and Discovery Green.
-It used to be heavily industrial, but is increasingly becoming more residential and entertainment oriented.
+A triangle demarcated by U.S. Highway 59, Interstate 45 and the BNSF rail line, EaDo is a stone’s throw from the George R. Brown Convention Center and Discovery Green.
+It used to be heavily industrial but is increasingly becoming more residential and entertainment oriented.
 The former home of Houston’s Chinatown before many Asians moved their businesses to the southwest, EaDo still reflects this heritage.